edgeryders/network-viz-for-ssna/README.md

 3. Run the script.
 4. Use the edge stacking script to generate a weighted graph of each category.
 An edge of weight N in the weighted graph means "Alice has written replies to N of Bob's posts".
 When you run the edge stacking script, the original unstacked graph and the stacked subgraph are stored into subgraphs of the category subgraph, so as sub-subgraphs of the root.
 In this case, the category subgraph loses mathematical and social meaning, whereas the two sub-subgraph, called "stacked" and "unstacked", preserve their interpretation as described above.
 5. Use the collating script creates a subgraph starting from the stacked subgraphs of all categories.
 This represent the social network of several categories in your Discourse forum.
 It is useful to check how different conversations are socially intertwined, in the sense that different (but possibly partially overlapping) communities form around each category.
-6. Use the included layout and node-coloring scripts to obtain results like the figure below.
+6. Use the included layout and node-coloring scripts to obtain results like the figure above.
 The latter is useful to visually represent the communities around the different categories.

 Summary information on each category harvested is printed to the console and also saved to a logfile, graphBuildLog.txt.
 The format output is: